 The SEND register acts as a record of all pupils with SEND and/or a disability.
-This is held electronically and all staff have access to it.
+This is reviewed regularly and held electronically and all staff have access to it.
 A summary of the needs and appropriate strategies for pupils with an EHCP/Statement is recorded.
 More detailed Learning Profiles are circulated for pupils with an EHC Plan, outlining their strengths, difficulties and appropriate strategies.
 Pupils with an EHCP/Statement have an Annual Review where the plan is reviewed in detail, and actions are identified for the coming year.
-These pupils also have SMART targets which are reviewed on a fortnightly basis.
-The SEND Dept uses an electronic tracking system to record the daily observations of these pupils.